Overwintering Pest Identification & Prevention

 Cluster flies are a nuisance pest.
 They are unsightly and may leave small dark spots from their excrement.
 Fortunately, there are no known diseases that are carried by the cluster fly.

 The easiest pest control strategy is to prevent these flies from entering your home in the first place.
 If indoors, you may use insecticides to eliminate them from your home.
-However, it’s best to hire a professional exterminator since using insecticides in your home can be a potentially serious health risk to you and your family.
+However, it’s best to hire a professional exterminator since using insecticides in your home can be a potentially serious health risk to you and your family. cluster fly on a counter

-Brown Marmorated Stink Bug
+• Brown Marmorated Stink Bug

 The Brown Marmorated Stink Bug is a common pest that can wreak havoc on fruits and vegetables during the summer months.
 They are brown colored with a flat body that is shaped like a shield.
 During the winter months, this overwintering pest can invade your home in large numbers, creating a serious pest control problem.